 - Indicates credits and discounts as well as the payment schedule

-- Show the total amount due to the seller
+- Could you show the total amount due to the seller?

 What are the Similarities Between a Purchase Order and an Invoice?